Estonia men's national basketball team: 2000s–2010s

 Estonia once again qualified for the EuroBasket, after failing to qualify for the tournament on three occasions after 1993.
 The team went (7–3) during the qualification period to reach EuroBasket 2001, held in Turkey.
 Coached by Üllar Kerde, Estonia lost all three of their preliminary round matches against Germany, FR Yugoslavia and Croatia, failing to advance past the group stage and finishing the championship with a disappointing (0–3) record and a 14th place finish.
 Martin Müürsepp led the team in scoring with 18.3 points per game, while Margus Metstak collected 6.0 rebounds per game, and Rauno Pehka and Tanel Tein averaged 2.7 assists per game.
 After 2001, Estonia failed to qualify for another major international basketball tournament for 14 years.
 Although the team competed at the second tier Division B competition in 2011, winning their group.

 Coached by Tiit Sokk, Estonia qualified for EuroBasket 2015, with preliminary round matches held in Riga, Latvia.
 Estonia's first two performances were poor as the team suffered heavy defeats in matches against Czech Republic 57–80 and Belgium 55–84.
 However, the team bounced back with a 78–71 victory over Ukraine, their first EuroBasket victory since 1993.
 The next game saw Estonia defeated in a close game by Lithuania 62–64.
 In their final group phase match, Estonia were up against Latvia, which resulted in a 64–75 loss and failing to advance to the knockout stage.
 Estonia finished the championship in 20th place with a (1–4) record.
 Gregor Arbet was the team's scoring leader at 11.6 points per game, while Siim-Sander Vene averaged 6.4 rebounds and Sten Sokk contributed 4.2 assists per game.

 In qualification for EuroBasket 2017, Estonia won their first two games against, Belarus, and Portugal to put the team at a record of (2–0).
-However, Estonia would drop three of their final four matches to eliminate the team from qualifying.
+However, Estonia dropped three of their final four matches to eliminate the team from qualifying.

 After missing their opportunity to reach EuroBasket 2017, Estonia turned their focus toward qualifying for the 2019 FIBA World Cup.
 The team first went through European Pre-Qualifiers, where they accumulated a (3–1) record during the process, to advance.
-Entering the first round of European Qualifiers, Estonia would split their first four matches for a record of (2–2), before losing their final two games to Great Britain and Greece respectively.
+Entering the first round of European Qualifiers, Estonia split their first four matches for a record of (2–2), before losing their final two games to Great Britain and Greece respectively.
 Although by defeating Great Britain in their first match of the qualifiers between the two, it proved enough for Estonia to move on to the second and final phase of European qualifiers.
 There, the team lost their first four games of the round, before managing to salvage their final two matches before being eliminated.
 In October 2019, the Estonian Basketball Association named Jukka Toijala as the new head coach of the national team.